 To capture, preserve, and celebrate President Obama’s Kansas heritage, sense of family, and Midwestern values; to educate and inspire all children by using his ancestry as a model; and to share his family’s local history with people across Kansas, the nation, and the world.

-The President Obama Kansas Heritage Project (2009-present) is the work of a group of citizens from the greater Butler County area.
-Recognizing our civic duty to preserve a Presidential heritage, and honoring the role of Midwestern values in the strength of a nation, the group's current efforts are focused on collecting oral histories and artifacts, developing educational tools, and providing a website in order to make these resources available to the larger community.
-We invite individuals and groups who share our common concern to participate.
-Read more about the Project's History and Acknowledgements
+The President Obama’s Kansas Heritage Project (2009-2017) is the work of a group of citizens from the greater Butler County area.
+Recognizing a civic duty to preserve a Presidential heritage, and honoring the role of Midwestern values in the strength of a nation, the group focused its efforts on collecting oral histories and artifacts, developing educational tools, and providing a website in order to make these resources available to the larger community.